 - Performance is very likely to be poor.
 The lack of familiarity with your brand will likely lead to deliverability issues, low open rates, and low clickthrough

-- You run the risk of damaging your sender reputation with spam reports, mass unsubscribes and bad reviews
+- You run the risk of damaging your sender’s reputation with spam reports, mass unsubscribed, and bad reviews

-That doesn’t mean other people’s lists are no use to you though.
+That doesn’t mean other people’s lists are of no use to you though.

 If you know other business owners in similar or complementary markets, why not agree to swap GUEST SLOTS in one another’s marketing emails?